findcanary/roost/README.md

 * create/drop databases
 * import databases
   * supported `*.sql`, `*.sql.gz` and `*.sql.zip` dump files
-  * db dumps can be filtered on DEFINERs (including for procedures and functions) and ROW_FORMAT
+  * db dumps can be filtered on DEFINERs (including procedures and functions) and ROW_FORMAT
 * export databases
   * supported `*.sql` and `*.sql.gz` dump files
-  * db dumps always are exported procedures and functions
+  * db dumps always exports procedures and functions
-  * db dumps can be filtered on DEFINERs (including for procedures and functions) and ROW_FORMAT
+  * db dumps can be filtered on DEFINERs (including procedures and functions) and ROW_FORMAT
   * db dumps can be [stripped](https://github.com/netz98/n98-magerun/wiki/Stripped-Database-Dumps)
 * local DB dump storage folder
   * DB is exported to the storage by default